Why Your Toilet Tank is not Filling up and How to Fix it

 2. Replace the Fill Valve

-The fill valve is the toilet tank part that is connected to the water supply line.
+The fill valve is the toilet tank part connected to the water supply line.
 It is responsible for filling the tank with water after flushing.
-On the inside it is also connected to the refill tube and the toilet float.
+On the inside, it is also connected to the refill tube and the toilet float.

-After flushing, the toilet float moves to the bottom of the tank, a move which opens the fill valve.
+After flushing, the toilet float moves to the bottom of the tank, a move that opens the fill valve.
 As the water starts filling the tank, the float moves up gradually until the tank is full.
-The refill tube sends a little amount of water down to the bowl through the overflow tube to prevent sewer gases from coming up to the bathroom.
+The refill tube sends a small amount of water down to the bowl through the overflow tube to prevent sewer gases from coming up to the bathroom.

-If your fill valve is fairly new and you suspect that there might be debris inhibiting flow of water into the tank you can easily fix it.
-This will be most likely be exhibited by a slow filling toilet.
+If your fill valve is fairly new and you suspect there might be debris inhibiting the water flow into the tank, you can easily fix it.
+This will most likely be exhibited by a slow-filling toilet.

 Do you know the best fill valve to buy for a toilet?
 These ones here are some of the best.